How to update permission settings to enable automatic deletion of calendar events

 Introduction

-We’re adding protection for malicious calendar invites.
+We’ve added protection for malicious calendar invites.
 To enable this feature, the Sublime app requires updated permission that includes Calendar.
 This allows Sublime to detect and remediate harmful calendar events and aligns with the same security and privacy posture as your current setup.

 Setup